 But apart from that, you can drive straight through the border showing your passport at both borders.
 Plan 5 hours to get to Muscat from Dubai.

 It depends on where you go.
-You need a 4WD if you want
+You need a 4WD if you want:

 - to go off road

 - to get to the mountains of Al Jabal Al Akhdar (but you can arrange to park at the entrance and have someone from the hotel pick you up) and Jebel Shams (strongly recommended to have a 4WD but not mandatory)

 Planning your Oman itinerary

-DRIVING RULES and Royal Oman Police
+Driving Rules in Oman and Royal Oman Police

 - Driving is on the right side of the road

-- Speed limits are enforced.
+- Speed limits in Oman are enforced.
 There are many radars plus cars start beeping over 120 km/h.
 Speed limits are clearly indicated.
 However you will always have local overtaking you at high speed.
 Just let them go and enjoy the scenery.

 - Be respectful in any case, to not make any gesture even if the other driver is behaving dangerously